rishabh-bector/musicnet/README.md

 # MusicNet

-An Experimental Recurrent Neural Net built in Keras on top of Tensorflow, to learn to generate music from .midi files.
+An experimental RNN built in Keras to learn to generate music from .midi files.